seifip/starbucks-customer-segmentation/README.md

 _Udacity Data Science Nanodegree project by [Philip Seifi](https://www.seifi.co/)._

+_You can find the accompanying blog post on [Medium](https://medium.com/@seifip/starbucks-offers-advanced-customer-segmentation-with-python-737f22e245a4)._

 # Starbucks offers: Advanced customer segmentation with Python

 A small startup can afford to target users based on broad-stroke rules and rough demographics.